pmchatterjee98/reminder-as-a-service/replit.md

 - **Inline Editing:** Edit forms appear directly at the task location.
 - **Personalized Experience:** Dashboard greets users by their Replit username for a professional, personalized feel.
 - **Smart Contact Management:** Contact information pulled from user profile - no duplicate entry needed when creating reminders.
+- **12-Hour Time Format:** Intuitive time input using Hour (1-12), Minute (00-59), and AM/PM selectors with exact minute precision.
-- **Horizontal Action Buttons:** Complete, Edit, and Delete buttons displayed below each task.
+- **Horizontal Action Buttons:** Complete, Edit, and Delete buttons displayed below each task with proper spacing to prevent text wrapping.

 **Mobile Support:**
 - Optimized for iPhone and iPad with a touch-friendly interface.